AronVanAmmers/evolution-simulator/README.md

 # Evolution simulator

-Created by [Cary Huang](https://www.youtube.com/channel/UC9z7EZAbkphEMg0SP7rw44A) and released on [OpenProcessing.org](http://www.openprocessing.org/sketch/205807)
+Created by [Cary Huang](https://www.youtube.com/channel/UC9z7EZAbkphEMg0SP7rw44A) and released on [OpenProcessing.org](http://www.openprocessing.org/sketch/205807).
+Many thanks for creating this educational and entertaining gem of code!

 Some small functionality added by Aron van Ammers.

 ## License